-The platform also needs to implement the real time functionalities developed in WP4 for Use Case 4.
-These include real time software tools with geo tagging for water system management (T4.2) and will be adapted to the use cases, deployment and evaluation (T4.3).
+The platform also implements the real time functionalities developed in WP4 for Use Case 4.
+These include real time software tools with geo tagging for water system management (T4.2) and are adapted to the use cases, deployment and evaluation (T4.3).